epicblockchain/epic-miner/README.md

 Please read EULA.md and PRIVACY.

+# Required materials

+## Included with ePIC miner

+* ePIC miner
+* SD card

+## Not included with ePIC miner

+* SD card to USB adapter
+* Power supply
+* Power cable
+* Ethernet cable

 # Installation guide

-Download the miner image from the releases section on the sidebar to the right or from [here](https://github.com/epicblockchain/epic-miner/releases/tag/1.0.0).
+Download the miner image from the releases section on the sidebar to the right or from [here](https://github.com/epicblockchain/epic-miner/releases/).
 The default password for the miner is "letmein".
+Please allow this miner to run on public and private networks if asked so that the software can identify miners on your network.

 ## Flashing a microSD card with ePIC image